 Actively managed mutual funds are operated by professional portfolio managers, who buy and sell investments in order to deliver gains for the fund’s investors.

 Supported by a team of analysts, the portfolio manager’s primary goal is to identify investment opportunities that help enable the fund to outperform its corresponding benchmark, such as the S&P TSX Composite Index, Canada’s most widely followed stock index.
-Read more here about the different types of mutual funds.

 Below are just some of the benefits provided by mutual funds.